Benjamin Pilmore-Evans

-Ash returned to study at Waikato to pursue an MBA to expand his leadership skills and gain a fresh perspective.
+Ash returned to study at Waikato to pursue an MBA so he could expand his leadership skills and gain a fresh perspective.

 National Growth and Delivery Manager at FMG